The Galois Structure of the Spaces of polydifferentials on the Drinfeld Curve: Introduction

-The canonical representation of ${G}$ on $C$ was written as a direct sum of indecomposable modules in \cite{lucas}.
+The canonical representation of ${G}$ on $C$ has been written as a direct sum of indecomposable modules in \cite{lucas}.
 Interestingly, the canonical representation is semi-simple if and only if ${q=p}$ (\cite[\S 2, Thm.
 2.1]{lucas}).\\ The purpose of this report is to study the case of ${m\geq 2}$ for the Drinfeld curve.
-For general ${q}$, we have been able to produce a basis for ${H^0(C,\Omega_C^{\otimes m})}$ (Proposition \ref{basis for holomorphic polydifferentials}), along with a partial ${\mathbb{F}[G]}$-module decomposition (Proposition \ref{partial decomposition of polydifferentials}).
-For the rest of the paper, we restrict to the case ${q=p}$.
-Under this assumption, we have been successful in giving the full decomposition of ${H^0(C,\Omega_C^{\otimes m})}$ as a direct sum of indecomposable modules.
+For general ${q}$, we produce a basis for ${H^0(C,\Omega_C^{\otimes m})}$ (Proposition \ref{basis for holomorphic polydifferentials}), along with a partial ${\mathbb{F}[G]}$-module decomposition (Proposition \ref{partial decomposition of polydifferentials}).
+From sections 3-5, we restrict to the case ${q=p}$.
+Under this assumption, we give the full decomposition of ${H^0(C,\Omega_C^{\otimes m})}$ as a direct sum of indecomposable modules.
 In order to do this, we first compute the decomposition for the subgroup $B$ of upper triangular matrices in $G$.
 When ${q=p}$, the indecomposable ${\mathbb{F}[B]}$ modules are denoted by ${U_{a,b}}$, with ${0\leq a\leq p-2}$ controlling the socle and ${1\leq b\leq p}$ its dimension (see Proposition \ref{parameterisation of F[B] modules}).
-By using results from \cite{bleher}, we obtain explicit formula for the multiplicities ${n_{a,b}}$ in the decomposition
+By using results from \cite{bleher}, we obtain explicit formulae for the multiplicities ${n_{a,b}}$ in the decomposition

 (see Theorem \ref{decomposition as FB module, q=p}).
 From here, we use the fact that $G$ and $B$ are in Green correspondence (Theorem \ref{green correspondence}) to give a parameterisation of the non-projective indecomposable ${\mathbb{F}[G]}$ modules, and obtain the stable (i.e. non-projective) decomposition of ${H^0(C,\Omega_C^{\otimes m})}$.
 It follows we can write